 How do UX and UI designers work together?

 The work of UX and UI designers is closely interrelated.
 However, their positions aren't interchangeable.

-We shouldn't talk about differences between them because it would be like considering the difference between car construction and its paint color.
+We shouldn't talk about differences between UI and UX designers because it would be like considering the difference between car construction and its paint color.
 Moreover, we shouldn't speak about UX vs. UI design because it is not a fight in a boxing ring.
-Instead, it is more important to know what UX design and UI design have in common because they overlap and complement each other in the design process.
+Instead, it is more important to know what UI and UX design have in common because they overlap and complement each other in the design process.

 UX and UI design will undoubtedly change the way of today's design process.
 Between the 19th and 20th centuries, the school of thought on functionalism in architecture and the design industry created a doctrine important in the design process for the next decades: "Form follows function."
 Today, I would notice that work made by UX and UI designers shows an expanded approach that can change this phrase to:

 „Function and form follow research and testing.”

 Yes, there are a lot of terminologies here.
 But don't worry.
 We shouldn't get hung up too much with those.
 The web and app development field is constantly changing.
 Design teams are evolving with new job roles that help better achieve the company goals like UX researchers, UX Writers, Interaction Designers, Content Designers, etc. All of them are important and show that this field still has a lot to develop.

 What really matters is to understand the users, creating the product with them in mind.
 As society's awareness evolves, we should consider the planet and environment too in this process.